-Afganistan received GAVI vaccine fund support for strengthening immunization, injection safety, pre-introduction activities for the new vaccines and four rewards since 2003.
+Afganistan received GAVI vaccine fund support for strengthening immunization, injection safety, preintroduction activities for the new vaccines and four rewards since 2003.
 GAVI support was used for strengthening routine immunization program/activities, procurement of cold chain equipment, building infrastructures, vehicles, advocay and communication and it supported the phased introduction of new hepatitis B vaccine starting in 2006 and DTP_HepB-Hib in 2009 as well.
 Due to the complicated government administrative procedures, the NEPI could not fully and adeuately use GAVI supported fund during the previous cMYP.
-To some extent, the Government is responsible for payment of the permanent EPI staff at national, provincial, district, health levels, and supporting the programme with health infrastructure and since 2009 co-financed the cost of pentavalent vaccine.
+To some extent, the Government is responsible for payment of the permanent EPI staff at national, provincial, district, health levels, and supporting the programme with health infrastructure.
+As a step towards fibnancial sustainability GOA is cofinancing the Pentavalent vaccine since 2009.
+The PCV13 and Rota virus vaccine planned to be introduced in 2013 and 2014 will also be co-financed by GOA.
+The GOA cofinancing will reach US\$ 2,269,387 by 2015